 Get the iBill for free

 While you can buy the iBill currency reader on Amazon for about $130, you can also get one for free through the US Bureau of Engraving.
-This is the exact same device that is sold on Amazon, and all that people have to do is fill out a form and mail it in.
+This is the exact same device that is sold on Amazon.
+All that people have to do is fill out a form and mail it in.
 The form does require certification from another authority that the person is visually impaired, but that is easy to get.
 Some examples of authority include doctors, case managers, rehabilitation teachers, counselors, and similar.
-Additional information and links to the form can be accessed on the US Bureau of Engraving website here.

 The EyeNote app for iOS allows users with blindness and low vision to identify money using their device camera, and also indicates whether it is the front or back side of the bill.
 It also continuously scans, meaning that users don’t have to do anything with the app other than open it.
-This app was developed by the US Bureau of Engraving and can be downloaded on the App Store here.
+This app was developed by the US Bureau of Engraving.

 IDEAL Currency Identifier